 Plymouth Marjon University is an inclusive community that values sound learning, new discovery and the pursuit of wisdom for the good of all.
-In doing so it seeks to apply the highest ethical standards at all levels of decision making, especially taking into account how these decisions might affect others and the natural world.
+Aligned to our values we seek to ensure rigour, respect and in how we go about all our research and knowledge exchange activities.
+In doing so we seek to apply the highest ethical standards at all levels of decision making, especially taking into account how these decisions might affect others and the natural world.
 As such, we uphold academic freedom and high ethical, scientific and professional standards.

-The Ethical Review Process is a cornerstone of such decision-making and praxis in the research context.
+The Ethical Review Process is a cornerstone of decision-making and praxis in research.
+Research is a step into the unknown.
+As a result, seeking unrevealed understanding often presents a range of risks.
+Some are trivial.
+Others profound.
 The Ethical Review Process is designed to facilitate excellence in the pursuit of knowledge by helping researchers to identify such risks as well as ethical issues in the design, conduct and oversight of research.
 This enables researchers to develop reasoned and ethically defensible responses to these issues so that they may conduct their research while protecting themselves, their participants, colleagues, environment, and the University.